McGliebs/projectinvoice/README.md

 - **🌐 PT / EN** — switches the interface language.
 - **Clear** — clears the input, output and drop zones.
 - The result is **shown on screen only** — no file is written to your disk.
+- **Pinning to the taskbar:** the app keeps a fixed identity, so a pinned shortcut keeps working across updates.
+Coming from a version older than 1.1.3, unpin and re-pin **once**.

 ### Licence